 Frequently Asked Questions

-Magnet based devices have been used for many years and work for some people, although controlled trials have shown little difference from placebo.
+Magnet-based devices: Magnet-based devices have been used for many years and work for some people, although controlled trials have shown little difference from placebo.
 They are thought to work by somehow rebalancing magnetic fields in the body.
 QTECH is designed to absorb pain impulses, ie a completely different action.

 Pain is itself subjective.
 Pain scales were used by which current users recorded their pain scores prior to and post use of a device.
 It was observed in over 150 people that in 9 out of 10 (90%) of cases the pain rapidly subsided or went away.
 The difference between use of a placebo compared with a QTECH device was highly significant.

 Yes you can.
 Originally the bands had magnetic clasps so it wasn’t advised however, we have now removed the magnetic clasps altogether.
-The chairman of the company has a daughter with a pacemaker who wears her QTECH band daily without any issue.
-It is safe to wear.

-No but do not expose your device to naked flame or heat as this will damage the device.
+No, but do not expose your device to naked flame or heat as this will damage the device.